 In a GRIPV system, the solar modules are secured to the rooftop through ballasted mounting.
 The weight of the green roof’s engineered soil and plants provides a non-penetrating anchor and helps conceal these ballast mounts.

 Made of recycled high-density polyethylene (HDPE), this layer is fabricated similar to a waffle or egg-carton form.
 The lowered cells provide water retention cups, while the raised domes provide ventilation and evaporation through a series of holes.
-Drainage channels on the top and bottom allow transport of rain water across the drainage layer to a water retention layer below where rain and nutrients are absorbed and stored.
+Drainage channels on the top and bottom allow the transport of rainwater across the drainage layer to a water retention layer below where rain and nutrients are absorbed and stored.
 The ballasted mounts for the solar panels are placed on this layer before adding the engineered soil.

-This growing medium is specially designed soil that is lightweight and porous allowing for absorption of moisture and minerals without compromising structural integrity.
+This growing medium is specially designed soil that is lightweight and porous allowing for the absorption of moisture and minerals without compromising structural integrity.
 Engineered soil consists mainly of inorganic nutrients and minerals, and avoids compression due to settling.
 Because it is a non-compacting medium, excess water is able to drain with little effort and is distributed to the retention layer.
 Between the drainage layer and engineered soil is a system filter which prevents drainage holes from clogging and soil from washing into lower levels.

 Solar and Vegetation

 Once the solar mounting is ballasted with the engineered soil, horizontal rails (similar to struts) are placed across ballasted feet.
 Mechanical fasteners allow for the solar panels to be attached to these rails, and secured for high winds.
 Electrical cables are run through a buried underground conduit.
-The row of gravel in front of the solar module prevents soil washout as rain water flows down.
+The row of gravel in front of the solar module prevents soil washout as rainwater flows down.
 Sedums are planted into the engineered soil.

 Request a solar system quote